robotlolita/robotlolita.github.io/drafts_/no-i-do-not-want-to-configure-your-app.md

 - **Framework**, an opinionated solution for a particular problem.
-Frameworks do things **in a very specific way**, which the author considered to be good enough for the particular problem they solve.
+Frameworks do things **in a very specific way**, which the authors considered to be good enough for the particular problem they solve.
 Frameworks can't be combined.
 They can't be configured.
 The only thing you can do is program on top of them.
 A framework helps you very little with programming on top of them, unless you stick close to